PatientoTyaga/CourseScheduler/i1_worksheet.md

 =====================
 Add Course
 -----------------
-As a user I want to be able to save the course schedule that I have made.
+As a user when I create my schedule I want to be able to add a new course to my schedule and see it on the appropriate term.
+Eg. If I select a course from the list and select the term when the course is available, it should display the course on the appropriate term on my schedule.
 I can use the saved schedule to organize my study time when my classes are complete for the day.

 Developer Tasks:

+Have add course option
-Have database where saved schedules will be stored.
+Have database where added courses will be stored.
-Have save option on screen that user can click to save schedule.
+Be able to display added courses for student on GUI

-Tell the story of how one of your features was added to the project.
+Tell the story of how one of your features was added to the project:
+We had originally planned to implement save schedule feature but due to the constraints we had due to the fake database we decided to instead implement the add course feature since this feature only requires us to save the courses at the point in time when it is being used.

-Provide links to the feature, user stories, and merge requests (if used), associated tests, and merge commit that was used complete the feature.
+Provide links to the feature, user stories, and merge requests (if used), associated tests, and merge commit that was used complete the feature:

 Use one or two paragraphs which can have point-form within them.